 The author used the terms brother and children in a way that can be confusing.
-The scriptures often used the term brothers to refer to Jews.
-But in this letter, John used the word to refer to Christians.
+The Old Testament scriptures often used the term brothers to refer to fellow Jews.
+But in this letter, John used the word to refer to fellow Christians.
 Also, John called some believers his children.
-These were believers he taught to obey Christ.
+He meant this in a spiritual sense; these were believers whom he had taught to obey Christ.
 John also used the term Gentile in a way that could be confusing.
 The scriptures often used the term Gentile to refer to people who are not Jews.
 But in this letter, John used the word to refer to those who did not believe in Jesus.

-3 John 1

-3 John 1:1

-General Information:
+Which form of "you" occurs in this letter?